Skip to main content

 Variable labels

 The magic starts when you include variables in these properties!
-Using the Title/Subtitle Editor, you can configure both properties to link to specific item attributes and display their values.
+Using the Title/Subtitle Editor, you can configure both properties to include specific item attributes and display their values.

 A design and item with a variable title and subtitle